EdySamaha/AuthenticationAPI_django/README.md

 # Authentication API for Django-based websites
 Django backend containing APIs to authenticate a user through CRUD operations on the 'Account' database. **Also supports password hashing and JWT tokens.**

-I recommend using *Postman* to test this system.
-The HTML files in the 'templates' folder can be used to visualize the APIs' responses by uncommenting the "VISUALS" sections in the views.py code.
+You can test this system using *Postman*, or the user interface implemented through HTML files in the 'templates' folder to visualize the APIs' responses

 ## Installation:
 Requires [Python 3](https://www.python.org/downloads/)